Oracle Functions#

 Auto-generated Object Storage namespace string of the tenancy.
 You can find it here, under Object storage namespace

-Summary of configuration keys for Oracle Functions :#
+Summary of configuration keys for Oracle Functions#

 Group